Fifth Avenue

 Fifth Avenue is a major thoroughfare in the borough of Manhattan in New York City.
 The avenue runs south from West 143rd Street in Harlem to Washington Square Park in Greenwich Village.
 The section in Midtown Manhattan is one of the most expensive shopping streets in the world.

 Fifth Avenue carries two-way traffic between 143rd and 135th Streets, and one-way traffic southbound for the rest of its route.
 The entire avenue carried two-way traffic until 1966.
 From 124th to 120th Streets, Fifth Avenue is interrupted by Marcus Garvey Park, with southbound traffic diverted around the park via Mount Morris Park West and northbound to Madison Avenue.
 Most of the avenue has a bus lane, but no bike lane.
 Fifth Avenue is the traditional route for many celebratory parades in New York City and is closed to automobile traffic on several Sundays each year.

 Fifth Avenue was originally a narrower thoroughfare, but the section south of Central Park was widened in 1908.
 The Midtown blocks between 34th and 59th Streets were mostly residential until the early 20th century, when they were developed for commercial use.
 The section of Fifth Avenue in the 50s is consistently ranked among the most expensive shopping streets in the world.
 The stretch between 59th and 96th Streets along Central Park was once known as "Millionaire's Row" because of its high concentration of mansions.
-The portion between 82nd and 110th Streets, also along Central Park, is nicknamed Museum Mile for its many museums.
+The portion between 82nd and 110th Streets, also along Central Park, is nicknamed Museum Mile for its many museums, including the Metropolitan Museum of Art, the Frick Collection, and the Guggenheim.